shaik1002/biggitlabbomb/doc/user/application_security/policies/merge_request_approval_policies.md

 - For the source branch, the comparison pipelines are all completed pipelines for each supported pipeline source for the latest commit in the source branch.
 - If the merge request approval policy looks only for the newly detected states (`new_needs_triage` & `new_dismissed`), the comparison is performed against all the supported pipeline sources in the common ancestor between the source and the target branch.
 An exception is when using Merged Results pipelines, in which case the comparison is done against the tip of the MR's target branch.
 - If the merge request approval policy looks for pre-existing states (`detected`, `confirmed`, `resolved`, `dismissed`), the comparison is always done against the tip of the default branch (for example, `main`).
-- If the merge request approval policy looks for a combination of new and pre-existing vulnerability states, the comparison is done against the common ancestor of the source and target branches.
+- If the merge request approval policy looks for a combination of new and pre-existing vulnerabilty states, the comparison is done against the common ancestor of the source and target branches.
 - Merge request approval policies considers all supported pipeline sources (based on the [`CI_PIPELINE_SOURCE` variable](../../../ci/variables/predefined_variables.md)) when comparing results from both the source and target branches when determining if a merge request requires approval.
 Pipelines with source `webide` are not supported.
 - In GitLab 16.11 and later, the child pipelines of each of the selected pipelines are also considered for comparison.
+This is available [with a flag](../../../administration/feature_flags.md) named `approval_policy_parent_child_pipeline`.

 ### Accepting risk and ignoring vulnerabilities in future merge requests

-For merge request approval policies that are scoped to newly detected findings (`new_needs_triage` or `new_dismissed` statuses), it's important to understand the implications of this vulnerability state.
-A finding is considered newly detected if it exists on the merge request's branch but not on the target branch.
-When a merge request with a branch that contains newly detected findings is approved and merged, approvers are "accepting the risk" of those vulnerabilities.
-If one or more of the same vulnerabilities is detected after this time, the status would be `detected`, so it would not be out of scope of a policy aimed at `new_needs_triage` or `new_dismissed` findings.
+For merge request approval policies that are scoped to newly detected findings(`new_needs_triage` or `new_dismissed` statuses), it's important to understand the implications of this vulnerability state.
+A finding is considered newly detected if it exists on the merge request's branch but not on the default branch.
+When a merge request whose branch contains newly detected findings is approved and merged, approvers are "accepting the risk" of those vulnerabilities.
+If one or more of the same vulnerabilities were detected after this time, their status would be `detected` and so not be out of scope of a policy aimed at `new_needs_triage` or `new_dismissed` findings.
 For example:

 - A merge request approval policy is created to block critical SAST findings.
 If a SAST finding for CVE-1234 is approved, future merge requests with the same violation will not require approval in the project.